Biswajit7890/Simple-DataHandling/overview.md

    # Problem Statement

-    A Data Analytics manager need an transform function to be built for him .where that function will be able to extract the data from sources

-    data can be of  different format may be (.csv,.tsv,.xml,json) it may have any format but has to convert those data into an user defined data structure into a           dictionary  with {'key'& 'val'} structure and put it into a list
+    A Data Analytics manager need an transform function to be built for him .where that function will be able to extract the data from sources data can be of  different format may be (.csv,.tsv,.xml,json) it may have any format but has to convert those data into an user defined data structure into a dictionary  with {'key'& 'val'} structure and put it into a list.

  #  Directory